 Measuring the coefficients of friction depending on different speeds - Time-interval dependency

-Analyzing the influence of adhesion to the coefficients of friction depending on up to four different contact times in one way by use of the counterpart lift-up function and the stop-and-go movement of the stage
+Analyzing the influence of adhesion on the coefficients of friction depending on up to four different contact times in one way by use of the counterpart lift-up function and the stop-and-go movement of the stage

 Hardware

-- Heater-type temperature-controlled sample stage for measurements from ambient to +180℃
+- Heater-type temperature-controlled sample stage for measurements from ambient to +180 ℃

-- Jacket-type temperature-controlled sample stage for measurements from +10 to +60℃
+- Jacket-type temperature-controlled sample stage for measurements from +10 to +60 ℃

 - A wide variety of contact probes with different geometries

-- Different weights in the range from 200 to 2000g
+- Different weights in the range from 50 to 2.000 g

-- Special holder for measurements of pencils
+- Special holder for the measurements of pencils

 Lubrication oil